 The gain in security, auditibility, manageability, and control afforded to organizations integrating Config as Code into their workflows make managing complex configurations easier and more secure than with the typical approach to bundling configuration within an application’s codebase.

-Watch the webinar: Technical deep dive into Config as Code
+Watch our webinar: Introducing Config as Code in Octopus

 Adam Bertram is a 20+ year veteran of IT and an experienced online business professional.
 He’s a consultant, Microsoft MVP, blogger, trainer, published author and content marketer for multiple technology companies.
 Catch up on Adam’s articles at adamtheautomator.com, connect on LinkedIn, or follow him on Twitter at @adbertram.